Using Nvidia vGPU on Proxmox VE

 scp NVIDIA-Linux-x86_64-525.60.12-vgpu-kvm.run root@pve:/root/

-If your display card natively supports vGPU, install the driver directly—no patching required.
+If your graphics card natively supports vGPU, simply install the driver directly; no patching is required.

 chmod +x NVIDIA-Linux-x86_64-525.60.12-vgpu-kvm.run